dougvk/trih-frontend/README.md

 ### Layout

 The main layout is defined in `app/page.tsx`.
 The sidebar and filtering components can be customized in their respective files in the `app/components` directory.

+### Q&A Feature

+The Q&A feature allows users to ask questions about podcast content and get AI-generated answers.
+To use this feature:

+1. Navigate to the Q&A page by clicking the "Q&A" link in the header.
+2. Enter your OpenAI API key (stored securely in session storage only).
+3. Type your question and click "Search" to get an answer based on relevant podcast transcript excerpts.

+The Q&A system works by:
+1. Querying the vector search API at `104.248.37.154:8080` to find relevant transcript chunks
+2. Sending those chunks along with the user's question to OpenAI's GPT-4o model
+3. Displaying the AI-generated answer to the user

+To modify the Q&A functionality, edit the files in the `app/qa` directory.

 ## Troubleshooting